Last Updated on

 - Eggs and white meat, preferably boiled or stewed.

 - Citrus fruits like grapes, oranges, lemons, sweet limes, grapefruits, and so on.

 - Amaranth, a highly nutritious pseudocereal, provides manganese, magnesium, and iron in addition to calcium.

-There is no evidence that consuming milk or dairy products improves breastmilk production.
+There is no evidence that consuming milk or dairy products improve breast milk production.
 However, drinking milk provides a whole plethora of benefits for breastfeeding mothers, and should be included in the diet, provided neither you nor your baby is allergic.